Part V

 Each of these landscapes can be awe-inspiring, disorienting, or both.

 None are inherently “higher” than sober consciousness.
-They are different rooms in the same vast house.
+They are different rooms in the same vast house, and each asks something different of the body on the way back.
 The question is not just what you see there, but how you travel and how you return.

 Foundational Stability: A Go/No-Go Mirror